A Beginner’s Guide to eCommerce Shipping and Fulfillment

 However, it’s absolutely vital that you stay on top of this news.
 As carriers make updates to their services, you will want to make sure your shipping strategy matches.

 It’s also important that you be transparent about changes to your shipping policies.
-Create a clear place on your website for customers to get updated information about shipping delays, adjustments in delivery day estimates and how your operations or order process has been altered.
+Create a clear place on your website for customers to get updated information about shipping delays, adjustments to delivery dates and how your operations or order process has been altered.

 We understand that for many of you, the quickly evolving retail landscape is a source of anxiety and uncertainty.
 And sometimes, you just need a little bit of guidance.
 Whether you’re getting your store off the ground, or looking for ways to optimize your eCommerce shipping experience, ShipperHQ is here to help.